 - Typically Offered: Either Semester 1 or Semester 2

 This course will apply contemporary theories of archaeological landscapes to the Eastern Mediterranean in the 2nd millennium AD, running approximately from the Crusader invasions to the onset of industrialisation in the 20th century.
 The main geographical focuses will be Cyprus, Greece, Israel, Jordan, and the Palestinian Territories.
 Themes addressed will include agriculture and the control of surplus; colonialism and resistance; travel and communications; and reconstructing past experiences of the landscape.

-10 x 1 hour lectures weekly; 10 x 1 hour seminars weekly.
-This is one of the honours optional courses in Archaeology and may not run every year.
+10x1hr lectures; 10x1hr seminars over 10 weeks as scheduled on MyCampus.
+This is one of the Honours options in Archaeology and may not run every year.
 The options that are running this session are available on MyCampus.

 Main Assessment In: April/May